-Estimates for Part B of Title VI:
+Estimates for Title VI:

 As an agency DSB is working to emphasize and prioritize supported employment with participants.
-Therefore, DSB estimates it will serve 15 participants in supported employment, at a total cost of \$120,000 (\$8,000 per participant).
+Therefore, DSB estimates it will serve 5 participants in supported employment.
+While working with the VRTAC-QM and VRTAC-QE, DSB is developing updated rates and fee schedules as well as support plans for these consumers.